 The United States Environmental Protection Agency

-This power is almost equivalent to the electrical capacity allocated for Colorado, Utah, Nevada, Wyoming, Arizona, and Idaho.
-Moreover, the EPA now proposes various regulations that would create doubts among investors.
-This will possibly prevent the construction of additional power plants that could help stabilize the grid.
+Moreover, the EPA now proposes various regulations that could create doubts among investors.
+This could prevent constructing additional power plants that could help stabilize the grid.

-Solutions to combat threats against Electric Power Grid
+Solutions to Combat Threats Against Electric Power Grid

-One of the solutions to have a reliable and resilient electric grid is synchrophasor technology.
-This tool is the size of a mailbox, and it can monitor the condition of the grid, which can report the data 30 times per second.
-As of today, there are about 900 devices from the investments in Recovery Act.
-This technology can help the grid operators to have enhanced visibility of the grid conditions.
-In addition, they can identify and respond to uncommon scenarios quickly.
-Then, it can reduce power outages and help with the integration of additional renewable sources of energy in the grid.
+One solution to a reliable and resilient electric grid is synchrophasor technology.
+This tool, which is the size of a mailbox, can monitor the grid's condition and report data 30 times per second.
+Today, about 900 devices are available from the investments in the Recovery Act.

 Conclusion

 In sum, electricity plays an important role in the economy of the United States.
-It makes the government offices, private institutions, factories, hospitals, schools, and homes function.
+It makes government offices, private institutions, factories, hospitals, schools, and homes function.
 Without electricity, America will be a ghost town.
 Electric power grids can store and distribute electricity.

 They can also carry electricity from the source to individual consumers.
 As stated above, the construction of such grids is costly.
 Thus, the government is spending efforts to protect them.